p6spy/p6spy/src/site/markdown/2.0/configandusage.md

     sqlexpression = your expression

 If your expression matches the SQL string, it is logged.
 If the expression does not match, it is not logged.
 If you use sqlexpression, any values set in include and exclude are ignored.

-### stringmatcher (Custom Filtering)

-If you want to apply more intelligence to what is logged or not logged by P6Spy, you can specify a custom matching engine.
-P6Spy comes with support for several RegExp engines, though it is trivial to introduce another engine by implementing the stringmatcher interface.
-If a stringmatcher engine is specified, P6Spy will pass each statement to the class specified to determine if that statement should be logged.

-* Using GNU RegExp—P6Spy comes with support for a regular expression matcher based on the GNU RegExp library.
-In order to do this, download the GNU Java RexExp library and add it to your classpath so that P6Spy can find it.
-The following is an example of the implementation:
-        # Use GNU Regex Matching for Filtering
-        stringmatcher =com.p6spy.engine.common.GnuRegexMatcher

-* Using Jakarta RegExp—P6Spy also includes support for the Apache Jakarta RegExp library.
-In order to do this, download the Apache Jarkarta RegExp library and add it to your classpath so that P6Spy can find it.
-The following is an example of the implementation:
-        # Use Apache Jakarta Regex Matching for Filtering
-        stringmatcher =com.p6spy.engine.common.JakartaRegexMatcher

 ### autoflush